Gulag El Dorado

 When a real estate developer (one of the many listless phrases that hang like epaulettes on the tunics of middlemen)

-decides to assemble a collection of homes and commercials properties and place
+decides to assemble a collection of homes and commercial properties and place

-them on a sand dune south of the US border, the targeted demographic (also
+them on a sand dune south of the US border, the targeted demographic (strangely, they are all addressed by the same name, -Mark) demands an added patina to the stock sale's

 pitch.
 Selling a lot or a house to a husband